 Practicality, comfort and boot space

-Back seat space is restricted, with less legroom than rivals like the SEAT Leon and Nissan Pulsar, although the doors open wide.
-One neat feature are the edge protectors that pop out of the doors as you open them to prevent car park dings.
+Back seat space is relatively restricted, with less legroom than rivals like the SEAT Leon and Nissan Pulsar, although the rear doors open wide.
+One neat feature is the edge protectors that pop out of the doors as you open them to prevent car park dings.

 Reliability and Safety

 With 85,000 cars sold in the UK in 2014 alone, the Ford Focus was second only to the Ford Fiesta in the 2014 sales charts, a trend that continued in 2015.
 Indeed, the Focus has been a mainstay in the UK top sellers list for over a decade.

 So with so many cars on the road, the fact that it only achieved a 56th place for reliability in the 2015 Driver Power survey isn’t too bad – there are no significant issues to be aware of, rather a varied collection of the usual minor mechanical and electrical niggles.

 The 1.0-litre EcoBoost is still quite new but is proving to be really reliable; we had no problems with it in the Focus Estate we ran on our fleet for 20,000 miles.